digidotcom/xbee_ansic_library/README.md

 ========================

 The project is a collection of portable ANSI C code for communicating with Digi International's [XBee] wireless radio modules in API mode.
+You will typically compile/link the files directly into your application, instead of compiling them into a shared/dynamic-link library.
+Because of this design, most of the library configuration takes place at compile time.

 This source has been contributed by [Digi International] under the Mozilla Public License v2.0.

-This is a BETA quality software release, and has gone through a limited QA cycle.
+It is a BETA quality software release, and has gone through a limited QA cycle.

 It currently supports the following platforms: